cmougan/cmougan.github.io/_pages/about.md

 I am very fortunate to have been able to pursue these passions at world-class research and public institutions.

 I currently am a __Marie Curie Research Fellow__ in the NoBias European Innovative Training Network.
+My research is currently focused on what is actually Explainable ML and how to evaluate it.

 For a more detailed CV navigate to:  [https://cmougan.github.io](https://cmougan.github.io/CV/index.html)